Hitman (2016 video game): Accolades

+Legacy

+World of Assassination trilogy

+A sequel titled Hitman 2 was released by Warner Bros.
+Interactive Entertainment in November 2018 for PlayStation 4, Windows, and Xbox One.
+"Hitman: Legacy Pack" was released on 9 November 2018 as DLC for Hitman 2; all of the missions from the first season of the game were made available in the new game with the improved game mechanics used in Hitman 2.
+IO Interactive developed and published another sequel, Hitman 3, which was released in January 2021, and concludes the story arc started in Hitman.

+A digital-only collection of all the games from the World of Assassination trilogy was released on 20 January 2022.
+It features Hitman 3 as well as access passes to play the content from Hitman 2 and Hitman inside Hitman 3.
+A Premium Add-Ons bundle includes all DLC for the games, excluding the "Seven Deadly Sins" DLC from Hitman 3.
+The Hitman Trilogy bundle can be found on the PS4 and PS5, Xbox Series X/S, Steam and Epic Games.
+Hitman 3 was rebranded as Hitman: World of Assassination on January 26, 2023, with all content from the previous two games imported to Hitman 3 free of charge.
+The original Hitman was delisted from sales.

-Other media and sequels
+Other media

 IO Interactive partnered with Dynamite Entertainment to create Agent 47: Birth of the Hitman, a six-issue comic book miniseries that ran from November 2017 to June 2018, and was later released as a graphic novel in 2019.
 The series ties-in with the World of Assassination trilogy and depicts 47's life before the events of the games, including his upbringing at Dr. Ort-Meyer's asylum and his previous career as a brainwashed assassin for Providence alongside his best friend, Lucas Grey / Subject 6.
 IO Interactive had complete control over the storyline of the comic.

-In November 2017, Hulu and Fox 21 Television Studios announced it would produce a television series based on the game.
+In November 2017, Hulu and Fox 21 Television Studios announced they would produce a television series based on the game.
 Derek Kolstad, Adrian Askarieh and Chuck Gordon would also serve as its executive producers.The pilot episode would be written by Kolstad.
 Kolstad has stated that his adaption of Agent 47 will differ slightly from that of the vision IO has already made.
 Despite being announced in 2017, he doesn't know when the TV series will start filming.